fhyuancn/website/_pages/cv.md

 ======
 * Ph.D in Ecology (Ecometeorology), University of Chinese Academy of Sciences
 * M.Sc in Ecology (Ecometeorology), Graduate School of University of Chinese Academy
-* B.Sc in Forestry, University of Shandong Agriculture

 Work experience
 ======